petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/applying-a-custom-theme.md

 See [theme CSS YAML configuration reference](../../building-applications/client-extensions/front-end-client-extensions/theme-css-yaml-configuration-reference.md) for an explanation of each property.

-The customizations for the theme are contained in the two files in the `/src/css` folder.
+The theme's customizations appear in the two files in the `/src/css` folder.

 The `_clay_variables.scss` file provides any CSS clay variables to be overwritten.